783324815/lab/期中作业README.md

     }
     @Override
     protected void onListItemClick(ListView l, View v, int position, long id) {

-        // Constructs a new URI from the incoming URI and the row ID Uri uri = ContentUris.withAppendedId(getIntent().getData(), id);
+        Uri uri = ContentUris.withAppendedId(getIntent().getData(), id);

-        // Gets the action from the incoming Intent String action = getIntent().getAction();
+        String action = getIntent().getAction();
-        // Handles requests for note data

         if (Intent.ACTION_PICK.equals(action) || Intent.ACTION_GET_CONTENT.equals(action)) {
-            // Sets the result to return to the component that called this Activity.
-The
-            // result contains the new URI

             setResult(RESULT_OK, new Intent().setData(uri));
         } else {

-            // Sends out an Intent to start an Activity that can handle ACTION_EDIT.
-The
-            // Intent's data is the note ID URI.
-The effect is to call NoteEdit. startActivity(new Intent(Intent.ACTION_EDIT, uri));
+            startActivity(new Intent(Intent.ACTION_EDIT, uri));
         }
     }
 }

 4、新建note_search_show.xml布局文件，实现用户输入以及显示模糊搜索结果：
 <?xml version="1.0" encoding="utf-8"?>